SetProtocol/STIPS/STIPS/STIP-009.md

 ![ManagerFactory create](../assets/stip-009/image2.png "")

-An `owner` wants to create a new Set Token with a BaseManagerV3 smart contract manager.
+An `deployer` wants to create a new Set Token with a BaseManagerV3 smart contract manager.

-1. The `owner` calls create() passing in parameters to create a Set Token, parameters for the permissioning on BaseManagerV3, and the desired extensions.
+1. The `deployer` calls create() passing in parameters to create a Set Token, parameters for the permissioning on BaseManagerV3, and the desired extensions.
 Specifically,

     - components: List of addresses of components for initial positions
     - units: List of units for initial positions